Information Leakage Detection through Approximate Bayes-optimal Prediction: Mutual Information Estimation

 \subsubsection{Generalization Performance}

-This section examines the generalization capabilities of different \ac{MI} estimation approaches relative to baselines, identifying the best-performing methods using \autogluon and \tabpfn on balanced (non-vulnerable, vulnerable with noise levels $0.0$ and $0.5$), binary-class, and multi-class imbalanced datasets using \ac{NMAE}, as detailed in \Cref{sec:miestimation:results:overall}.

-We assess generalization based on the number of classes ($\nc$) and input dimensions ($d$) by aggregating \ac{NMAE} across dimensions for each class ($\nc \in {2, 4, \ldots, 10}$) and classes for each dimension ($d \in {2, 4, \ldots, 20}$).
-For class imbalances, we aggregate \ac{NMAE} across noise levels for each imbalance parameter ($r \in {0.05, 0.1, \ldots, 0.5}$ for binary-class and $r \in {0.02, 0.04, \ldots, 0.2}$ for multi-class datasets).
-Similarly, we assess generalization for noise levels ($\epsilon \in {0.0, 0.1, \ldots, 1.0}$) by aggregating \ac{NMAE} across class imbalances. \Cref{fig:mvnperturbation_best,fig:mvnproximity_best} visualize these results with line plots, showing \ac{NMAE} on systems simulated using \ac{MVN} perturbation and proximity techniques, respectively.
-These plots assess the generalization capabilities of \ac{MI} estimation approaches across various factors: number of classes ($\nc$), input dimensions ($d$), class imbalance ($r$), and noise level ($\epsilon$).
+This section examines the generalization capabilities of different \ac{MI} estimation methods relative to baselines, identifying the best-performing methods using \autogluon and \tabpfn on balanced (non-vulnerable systems with noise levels of $\set{0.90, 1.0}$ and vulnerable systems with noise levels $0.0$ and $0.5$), and imbalanced binary-class and multi-class datasets containing datasets generated by various vulnerable and non-vulnerable systems using \ac{NMAE}, as detailed in \Cref{sec:miestimation:results:overall}.
+We assess generalization based on the number of classes ($\nc$) and input dimensions ($d$) by aggregating \ac{NMAE} across dimensions for each class ($\nc \in [2,10]$) and classes for each dimension ($d \in [2,20]$).
+For class imbalances, we aggregate \ac{NMAE} across noise levels for each imbalance parameter ($r \in [0.05, 0.5]$ for binary-class and $r \in [0.02, 0.2]$ for multi-class datasets).
+Similarly, we assess generalization for noise levels ($\epsilon \in [0.0, 1.0]$) by aggregating \ac{NMAE} across class imbalances. \Cref{fig:mvnperturbation_best,fig:mvnproximity_best} visualize these results with line plots, showing \ac{NMAE} on systems simulated using \ac{MVN} perturbation and proximity techniques, respectively.